gennaromellone/hipes2025-tutorial/README.md

 This tutorial walks you through a reproducible **computational workflow** for orchestrating a **global weather forecasting model**.
 Using **DAGonStar** as the orchestrator in combination with **Globo GLOWPP**, you will:

-1. **Simulation Preparation** — create a YAML configuration with PyGLOBO parameters.
+1. **Simulation Preparation** — create a configuration task with PyGLOBO parameters.
 2. **PyGLOBO Run** — launch the PyGLOBO container to produce a NetCDF forecast.
 3. **Result Visualization** — convert the NetCDF output into a PNG image.